 About the Program

 What: The University of California, San Francisco (UCSF) Clinical and Translational Science Institute (CTSI) Training Program offers a workshop three times per year for approximately 4-8 UCSF clinical research scholars (fellows or early junior faculty), who are planning to apply for a K-series grant in patient-oriented research.
-This is a structured set of faculty-facilitated works-in-progress sessions, focused on writing a mentored K-grant, for submission during the upcoming K-cycle due date (see timeline below).
+This is a structured set of faculty-facilitated works-in-progress sessions, focused on writing a mentored K-grant, for submission during the upcoming K-cycle.
 Because of the emphasis on training and career development, the K grant requires specific elements that differ from traditional investigator-initiated grants.
 These additional elements are the emphasis of this workshop.
+Note: This workshop is not suitable for the K99/R00 mechanism.

 The workshop meets every other week on Thursday afternoons, over a 12-week period.
 For the winter quarter (which includes Thanksgiving and Winter break), we meet over a 14-week period.
 Each meeting focuses on a different part of the grant.
 Note that we do not go over the Approach section during this seminar—this section needs to be drafted in collaboration with a mentor with deep content expertise.